meziberry/radian/README.md

-    timers; by disabling of heavy autoloads; by asynchronous byte-compilation of the init-file in a subprocess on successful init, with the local init-file macroexpanded and embedded directly into Radian during compilation; and by running all customizations before the first graphical frame is initialized)
+    timers; by disabling of heavy autoloads; by asynchronous byte-compilation of the init-file in a subprocess on successful init, with the local init-file macroexpanded and embedded directly into Eow during compilation; and by running all customizations before the first graphical frame is initialized)
   * Aggressively consistent coding style and documentation (init-file is 37% comments and docstrings), including heavy use of macros to